q335r49/microviche/README.md

 <dt>Mouse</dt>
 <dd>If the mouse doesn't work, try setting 'ttymouse' to either 'sgr' or 'xterm2' via <samp>&nbsp;:set ttymouse=sgr&nbsp;</samp>.
 Most other modes except for 'xterm', which is unsupported, should work, but may take a speed penalty.
 In map mode, only 'sgr', 'xterm2', and 'xterm' will work.
 <dt>Directories</dt>
 <dd>Since relative paths are used, switching working directories will cause problems.
-Adding files not in the working directory should be ok.
-If you find yourself constantly changing working directories, consider adding an autocommand to automatically switch back to the plane directory when in the plane tab.</dd>
+If you find yourself constantly changing working directories, consider adding an autocommand to automatically switch back to the plane directory when in the plane tab.
+Adding files not in the working directory should be ok.</dd>
 <dt>Misaligned splits</dt>
 <dd>Scrolling past the end of splits can occasionally cause splits to misalign.
 You can press `r` to redraw when this happens.
 Another solution is to pad 500 or 1000 blank lines to the end of every split so that you are rarely working past the end of a split, ie, so that the working region is mostly a large rectangle.
 It might be helpful, in that case, to remap `G` in vim's normal mode to go to the last non-blank line rather than the very last line -- you can uncomment a line in the source code for this option.</dd>
 <dt>Horizontal splits</dt>